timpaul/form-extractor-prototype/README.md

 - it can only process images of forms, not documents
 - it only extracts the question title, hint and type
 - you can't provide your own API key via the UI

+## How it works

+*Disclaimer: This is a prototype and I am not a developer ;-).*

+The main UI is in `app/views/index.html`.

+Additional CSS styles are in `public/assets/style.css`

+The form in `index.html` is intercepted by the script in `public/assets/scripts.js`.

+It sends the image at the URL provided by the user to the Claude API.

+It does this via the 'SendToClaude' function in `server.js`.

+The function makes use of the 'tools' feature of Claude.

+That allows you to specify a JSON schema that you'd like it's response to conform to.

+The results are saved as files in subfolders in `app/views/examples`.

+Those files are then loaded by `scripts.js` into iframes in `app/views/index.html`.